Introduction

 I never saw you shed a tear.

-I did not know you had been hurt.
+I didn't know you had been hurt.

 You always seemed all right to me.